NearNodeFlash/NearNodeFlash.github.io/docs/guides/system-storage/readme.md

 ## NnfSystemStorage Resource

 System storage is created through the `NnfSystemStorage` resource.
-By default, system storage creates an allocation on all Rabbits in the system and exposes the storage to all compute.
+By default, system storage creates an allocation on all Rabbits in the system and exposes the storage to all computes.
 This behavior can be modified through different fields in the `NnfSystemStorage` resource.
 A `NnfSystemStorage` storage resource has the following fields in its `Spec` section:

 | Field | Required | Default | Value | Notes |
 |-------|----------|---------|-------|-------|